any-docs/css/content/reference/at-rules/@font-face/size-adjust/index.md

 sidebar: cssref
 ---

-The **`size-adjust`** [CSS](/en-US/docs/Web/CSS) descriptor for the {{cssxref("@font-face")}} at-rule defines a multiplier for glyph outlines and metrics associated with this font.
+The **`size-adjust`** [CSS](/en-US/docs/Web/CSS) descriptor for the `@font-face` at-rule defines a multiplier for glyph outlines and metrics associated with this font.
 This makes it easier to harmonize the designs of various fonts when rendered at the same font size.

-The `size-adjust` descriptor behaves in a similar fashion to the {{cssxref("font-size-adjust")}} property.
+The `size-adjust` descriptor behaves in a similar fashion to the `font-size-adjust` property.
 It calculates an adjustment per font by matching ex heights.

 ## Syntax